 Microorganisms can contain more than one copy of a gene, cassette or operon.
-This is a phenomenon that occurs especially in fungi.
+This is a phenomenon that occurs regularly in yeast.
 The gene copy number can affect the production levels of the corresponding proteins and is therefore an essential parameter for production strain optimization.
 BaseClear offers a special gene copy number determination service, based on next-generation sequencing.

 INSERTION CASSETTE ANALYSIS

 When new genes or gene cassettes are introduced into the genome of a microorganism, it is crucial to verify the final results of this modification.
 Three different questions need to be answered:

 - Is the cassette correctly inserted?

 - How many copies of the insertion cassette are incorporated into the genome?